ROCm/HIPCC/README.md

 - HIP_CLANG_PATH  : Path to HIP-Clang (default to ../../llvm/bin relative to hipcc's abs_path).
 Used on AMD platforms only.

 ### <a name="usage"></a> hipcc: usage
+It is possible that there are multiple HIP implementations on a single system.
+To avoid guessing it is recommended to set `HIP_PATH` to the install location of the HIP implementation you wish to use.

 The built executables can be used the same way as the hipcc/hipconfig perl scripts.
 To use the newly built executables from the build folder use ./ in front of the executable name -